 The morning market in Luang Prabang, lining a couple of quiet streets near the Royal Palace, starts early and is over by mid-morning.
 It sets up along a couple of side-streets next to one of the city's many Wats.
 A butcher and some of the more touristy stalls have actual tables for their wares.
 But most of the vendors, selling anything from rice, to fresh vegetables, to steamed fish, frogs, and anything else that might be the day's catch, just set up on the ground.
 It's an elegant solution--cheap, simple, and effective.

 Vendors stream in before dawn by foot.
 Others come from across the Mekong by riverboat, hauling their wares up the steep, muddy riverbank.
 By mid- to late-morning, they're gone again until tomorrow.

-If you’re after fresh fruit and vegetables, Mekong river fish, seaweed sheets, rice and grains, or fish wrapped in banana leaf ready to throw on the steamer, this is the place.
-And if you’re feeling adventurous, you can even give barbecued bamboo rat a try.
+If you're after fresh fruit and vegetables, Mekong river fish, seaweed sheets, rice and grains, or fish wrapped in banana leaf ready to throw on the steamer, this is the place.
+And if you happen to have a craving for barbecued bamboo, you're in luck!

 - Go early.

 - It's not primarily catering to tourists.
 There are a handful of stalls with souvenirs like woven bags, but it's mostly a food market.